 - Know and understand our policies and rules, and stay up on what's happening on campus:

-We recommend reading all information provided by the University and staying up to date by regularly checking our campus website.
-Stay on top of due dates, deadlines and requirements ... and set the expectation that your student do so as well.
+We recommend reading all of the information provided by the University and staying up to date by regularly checking our campus website.
+Stay on top of due dates, deadlines, and requirements ... and set the expectation that your student does so as well.
 After all, it is their experience!

 - Discuss involvement opportunities, and encourage your student to seek out ways to be involved in campus life:

-Higher education research points out that active participation in co-curricular (out of class) activities such as student clubs and organizations, Greek life, athletics, intramural and recreational sports, student government, honor societies, research opportunities with faculty, etc. has many benefits, including a stronger feeling of connection to the campus community.
+Higher education research points out that active participation in co-curricular (out of class) activities such as student clubs and organizations, Fraternity and Sorority Life, athletics, intramural and recreational sports, student government, honor societies, research opportunities with faculty, etc. has many benefits, including a stronger feeling of connection to the campus community.
 We encourage all students, as possible, to become active in at least one out-of-class experience while at the University.
 There is something for everyone at Penn State Altoona.

 - Trust ... and remember, you've been helping them develop for 17+ years.
 Now it is time for them to show you what great teachers and role models you've been.
 Allow for them to have room to make decisions, and yes, possibly mistakes, on their own.
 As mentioned earlier, offer advice when asked, and support at all times!

 - Visit ... but arrange it ahead of time with your student.
-Students enjoy having family visit, especially if it includes dinner off campus, shopping, time to relax and talk, and of course, the opportunity to show off "Their Penn State Altoona."
-Consider scheduling visits around special times such as Homecoming, Parents & Family Weekend, athletic events, theatrical performances, etc.
+Students enjoy having family visits, especially if they include dinner off-campus, shopping, time to relax and talk, and of course, the opportunity to show off "Their Penn State Altoona."
+Consider scheduling visits around special times such as Homecoming, Parents and Family Weekend, athletic events, theatrical performances, etc.